tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 * In essence, this thought experiment asks students to define the financial and technical challenges of the Altruistic Alpacas charity.
 Students may have a mix of financial and technical backgrounds, but this exercise should force them to think creatively about the problem and identify challenges from both a financial and technical perspective.

-* The key to executing this exercise in the classroom is to ensure that students are thinking outside their sphere of knowledge as well as thinking deeply about each problem.
+* To succeed in this exercise in the classroom, ensure that students are thinking outside their sphere of knowledge.

+* Challenge students to think deeply about each problem.

 * Set a timer for 15 minutes and allow students to discuss their options.
 Remind them that they should be prepared to discuss these issues with the class.

 * As students work, you and your TAs should walk around the classroom and listen to student discussions.
 When appropriate, nudge them to think more critically.
-Many students may rely on their personal backgrounds, but this is a good time to think outside the box.
+Many students may rely on their backgrounds, but this is an excellent time to think outside the box.
 For instance:

   * If students seem to have focused on only the financial aspects of the problem, prod them to think about the technical challenges.
 Or maybe they have taken an analytical approach; if so, ask about a machine learning/AI approach.
 You can also ask if they considered a cryptocurrency or blockchain solution, and so on.